-- 1) Grays Harbor Veterinary Services will perform Vet Checks and limited veterinary services for the Fairgrounds, during the Fair.
-However, private veterinary services will not be performed on the Fairgrounds behalf, for individual livestock or animal owners, on site. - 2) All Livestock/Animals must be vet checked prior to entering barns, except for Open Class Equine that arrives on Saturday morning (and do not stall overnight). - 3) Haul-In and Vet Checks will take place on Tuesday, July 30th, for all livestock/animals, but Dogs and Cats.
-Those animals will be vet checked on their specified Haul-In date and times. - a.
-General Haul-In and Vet Check time for all 4H and FFA livestock and animals, will be from 8:00am to 6:00pm. - b.
-Haul-In and Vet Check time for all Equine Exhibitors will be from 2:00pm to 6:00pm. - c.
-HAUL-IN AND VET CHECK FOR ALL OPEN CLASS LIVESTOCK EXHIBITORS WILL BE FROM 8:00am to 5:00pm. - 4) All livestock/animals, except Equine will enter the Fairgrounds through the "Playground" Gate, or Pit Road. - a.
+- 4) All livestock/animals, except Equine will enter the Fairgrounds through the "Playground" Gate, or Pit Road. - a.
 The Vet Check lines will form in the Pavilion parking lot, in a similar manner as the Exit Strategy. - b.
 From 8:00am to 11:00am, there will be two lines.
 One line will be strictly for Swine Exhibitors.
 The other line will be for Sheep/Lambs. - c.
-From 11:00am to 6:00pm, there will be two lines.
+From 11:00am to 1:45pm, there will be two lines.
 One line will be strictly for Beef, Dairy and Animals of the World.
 The other line will be for Rabbits, Poultry and Goats. - d.
-There will be five (5) Fair Board members (volunteers) serving as Line Assistants who will meter entry through the gate and manage the flow of the line. - i.
-Line Assistant "A" will be stationed at the head of the lines, near the Parking Lot Ticket Booth, at a Stop sign.
+From 5:15pm to 6:00pm there will be one line to vet check all remaining livestock - e.
+There will be five to seven (5-7) Fair Board members (volunteers) serving as Line Assistants who will meter entry through the gate and manage the flow of the line. - i.
+Line Assistant "A" (Ken Waber) will be stationed at the head of the lines, near the Parking Lot Ticket Booth, at a Stop sign.
 They will be notified through radio communication what line to take the next vehicle(s) from, for entry. - ii.
-Line Assistant "B" will be stationed centrally, inside the gate, at the Vet Check Station that will be located near the northeast corner of the Beef and Dairy Barn.
-They will be communicating with the Vets and monitoring lines to determine what animal type can enter next.
-They will relay that information to Line Assistant "A". - iii.
+Line Assistant "B" (David Wyatt) will be stationed centrally, inside the gate, at the Vet Check Station that will be located near the northeast corner of the Beef and Dairy Barn.
+They will be communicating with the Vet and Vet Assistant, while monitoring lines to determine what animal type can enter next.
+They will relay that information to Line Assistant "A".

+- iii.
 Line Assistant "C" will be stationed near the southwest corner of the Beef and Dairy Barn to help direct traffic toward Goat Alley and the Rabbit & Poultry Barn.
 They will also make sure people do not block the roadway when unloading. - iv.
-Line Assistant "D" will be stationed between Goat Alley and the Rabbit/Poultry Barn to make sure people do not block roadway when unloading and direct them to the Blue Gate, for exit.

-- v.
-Line Assistant "E" will be stationed at the Blue Gate to make sure no one enters that gate and that it remains "exit only". - 5) From 8:00am to 2:00pm there will be one Vet, as well as one Vet Technician at the Main Vet Check Station, located near the northeast corner of the Beef and Dairy Barn.
-At 2:00pm, the Vet Technician will move from this Vet Check Station out to the Equine Vet Check Station that will be located in the open, grass area of C Lot (prior to reaching the Ortquist Barn). - 6) Haul-in Time and Traffic Flow for each Livestock Department - a.
+Line Assistant "D" will be stationed between Goat Alley and the Rabbit/Poultry Barn to make sure people do not block roadway when unloading and direct them to the Blue Gate, for exit. - v.
+Line Assistant "E" will be stationed at the Blue Gate to make sure no one enters that gate and that it remains "exit only". - 5) From 8:00am to 1:45pm there will be one Vet, as well as one Vet Assistant at the Main Vet Check Station, located near the northeast corner of the Beef and Dairy Barn.
+At 1:45pm, the Vet and Vet Assistant will move from this Vet Check Station out to the Equine Vet Check Station that will be located in the open, grass area of C Lot (prior to reaching the Ortquist Barn).
+They will be at this location until 5:00pm. - 6) Haul-in Time and Traffic Flow for each Livestock Department - a.
 Swine, Sheep/Lambs will be hauled in, and vet checked between 8:00am and 11:00am.
 Vehicles hauling in these animals will turn right just before reaching the beef barn and proceed toward the scales (behind the northeast ends of the barns).
 Animals will be vet checked and enter barns from this location.
 Vehicles will exit behind the barns, through the blue gate.

 Note: A CHUTE WILL BE CONSTRUCTED WITH PANELS THAT SWINE MUST USE WHEN TAKEN TO THEIR PENS IN SWINE ALLEY.
-SWINE CANNOT BE MOVED TO STALLS WITHOUT USE OF THE SHUTE OR A CART.
+SWINE CANNOT BE MOVED TO STALLS WITHOUT USE OF THE CHUTE OR A CART.